Guide to SLS Post-Processing Techniques: Media Blasting, Smoothing, Polishing, Coloring, and More

 Polishing

-Media polishing uses a stream of concentrated media such as glass, sand, or plastic to smooth away surface roughness and porosity.
-The concentrated beads of media effectively smooth down the microscopic ridges that create the typical rough-feel of SLS parts, smoothing the surface of parts and removing much of the surface porosity.
-The results of media polishing are similar to those of vibratory tumbling, but because the media is concentrated on specific surfaces, the process is much quicker — typically 15 minutes on the Fuse Blast compared to tumbling for two to four hours.
+Media polishing uses a stream of specialty plastic media, designed specifically for polishing, and propelled at high pressure to compact the part surface, reducing roughness and porosity, leaving a glossy and dye-ready finish.
+The media used for polishing is a highly spherical specialty formulation, unlike granulated plastic used in standard blasting.
+The results of media polishing are similar to those of vibratory tumbling, but because the media is concentrated on specific surfaces, the process is much quicker — typically 15 minutes on the Fuse Blast, compared to tumbling for two to four hours.

-With Fuse Blast’s optional polishing system* upgrade, you can go beyond cleaning to surface finishing with an all-in-one system.
+With the Fuse Blast Polishing System upgrade, you can go beyond cleaning to surface finishing with an all-in-one system.
 Polishing parts in Fuse Blast will allow you to clean and surface your parts in one step, delivering parts that are not only powder-free, but also smooth, scuff-resistant, and dye-ready with a professional semi-gloss finish in as little as 15 minutes.
 This step can be done automatically thanks to the pre-programmed routines, or manually for delicate or intricate parts, by controlling the nozzle and aiming it directly at parts.

 Vibratory Tumbling